oracle-livelabs/database/microtx-ords-data-consistency/ords-provision/ords-provision.md

     </copy>
     ```

-## Task 3: Set Up Department 1
+## Task 4: Set Up Department 1

 1. Enter the SQL Developer web URL, `http://localhost:8080/ords/sql-developer`, to access Department 1 database.
     A sign-in page for Database Actions is displayed.

-2. Enter the schema user name and password that you have specified in the previous tasks.
+2. Enter the new password to access the FREE database as `sysdba` user.

     The Database Actions page is displayed.